Holiday Burnout | ‘Tis the season

 We’re in that crazy time of year when all of the holidays, celebrations, parties, and family gatherings seem to collide and pile up.

-Let’s start by clarifying that when I say we practice yoga, I’m not saying we just do some movement and all of our issues will go away.
 Yes, our movement (or āsana) practice is important, but so is our breathing practice (prāṇāyāma), our meditation practice, and maybe the most important aspect is practicing self-inquiry.
 We use our yoga practices (including all of the above) to build awareness about ourselves.
 Then, with that new found awareness, we work on just being a little bit kinder to ourselves.
 That, my friends, is what yoga is all about.
 The thing is, when we’re caught up in the hustle and bustle of holiday season, we’re moving so quickly that we cannot even hear ourselves.

 We can’t be kinder because we don’t even know what we do or don’t need.
 Y’all we have got to sloooooow down to know what we can say ‘yes’ to and what we need to say ‘no’ to.
 Now, do I expect everyone to just dramatically change their holiday commitments?
 No!
 What I would love is for you to find easy ways in your life/schedule for some slowness, stillness, and quiet.
 Some time with YOU.